yessenbayev/spacegame/README.md

 # Space Game

-This is a side-scrolling game that is implemented using Pygame wrapper for the SDL2 libraries
+This is a side-scrolling space shooter that is implemented using the Pygame wrapper for the SDL2 libraries

+Please install Pygame before running the game.
+Run space.py to play the game

-The project is not finished
+## The project is not finished yet.